dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 sale canister_ that exists during the SNS's launch and is owned by the IC who will run the sale.
 In more detail, it is controlled by the NNS root canister.

-* The swap canister is set up at start with a defined amount of SNS tokens to be distributed publicly.
+* The sale canister is set up at start with a defined amount of SNS tokens to be distributed publicly.

 * During the decentralization sale, participants can send ICP to the sale canister